 Instead, use online retailers to see which stores around you have the items you want in stock.
 What’s a short drive to another city compared to a $40 shipping charge?
-If you’re looking to save money, skip the click this close to Christmas.
+If you’re looking to save money, skip the click.

 Give the Gift of Food